Foundations in Missional Ministry and Church Leadership

-The completion of the following four courses will merit the "Certificate of Foundations in Missional Ministry and Church Leadership."
+The completion of any 4 courses will merit a certificate in Foundations in Missional Ministry and Church Leadership.
+The following four courses are the foundational courses which are suggested to be taken first.
 Courses do not have to be taken in this sequence.
-Participants also go through an intensive mentoring process.

 - Bible Interpretation